akelman/fermions_data/README.md

 To generate the plots, any recent version of python with the required packages should suffice (we used python 3.12).

+Download this repo: either clone from github (e.g. `git clone git@gitlab.com:git@github.com:akelman/fermions_data.git` if using ssh) or download from Zenodo using the web interface.
+If needed, unzip the data (so that it is stored in the directory `/data/` relative to this readme).

 Create a virtual environment (`python -m venv env_name`) and then activate it (`source env_name/bin/activate`), and install the required packages (`pip install -r requirements.txt`).
 When you are done handling the data, deactivate the environment, `deactivate`.

-Download this repo: either clone from github (`git clone git@gitlab.com:/path/to/repo`) or download from Zenodo using the web interface.
-If needed, unzip the data (so that it is stored in the directory `/data/` relative to this readme).

 You can now run the scripts as specified above.